Betalain: Chemistry

 Betalains (betacyanins) were first isolated and its chemical structure discovered in 1960 at the University of Zurich by Dr. Tom Mabry.
 It was once thought that betalains were related to anthocyanins, the reddish pigments found in most plants.
 Both betalains and anthocyanins are water-soluble pigments found in the vacuoles of plant cells.
 However, betalains are structurally and chemically unlike anthocyanins and the two have never been found in the same plant together.
 For example, betalains contain nitrogen whereas anthocyanins do not.

 It is now known that betalains are aromatic indole derivatives synthesized from tyrosine.
 They are not related chemically to the anthocyanins and are not even flavonoids.
 Each betalain is a glycoside, and consists of a sugar and a colored portion.
 Their synthesis is promoted by light.

 The most heavily studied betalain is betanin, also called beetroot red after the fact that it may be extracted from red beet roots.
 Betanin is a glucoside, and hydrolyzes into the sugar glucose and betanidin.
 It is used as a food coloring agent, and the color is sensitive to pH.
 Other betalains known to occur in beets are isobetanin, probetanin, and neobetanin.
 The color and antioxidant capacity of betanin and indicaxanthin (betaxanthin derived of -proline) are affected by dielectric microwave heating.
 Addition of TFE (2,2,2-trifluoroethanol) is reported to improve the hydrolytic stability of some betalains in aqueous solution.
 Furthermore, a betanin-europium(III) complex has been used to detect calcium dipicolinate in bacterial spores, including Bacillus anthracis and B. cereus.

-Other important betacyanins are amaranthine and isoamaranthine, isolated from species of Amaranthus.